Sublinear Random Access Generators for Preferential Attachment Graphs: Queries and On-the-Fly Generators

-\ShortVersionEnd Consider an undirected graph $G=(V_n,E)$, where $V_n=\{v_1,\ldots,v_n\}$.
+Consider an undirected graph $G=(V_n,E)$, where $V_n=\{v_1,\ldots,v_n\}$.
 Slightly abusing notation, we sometimes consider and denote node $v_i$ as the integer number $i$ and so we have a natural order on the nodes.
-The access to the graph is done by means of a user-query $\nn: [1,n] \rightarrow [1,n+1]$, where $n+1$ denotes ``no additional neighbor''.
-We number the queries according to the order they are issued, and call this number the {\em time} of the query.
+The access to the graph is done by means of a user-query $\nn: \{1, \ldots , n\} \rightarrow \{1, \ldots , n+1\}$, { which outputs entries of the adjacency list in increasing order} (where $n+1$ denotes ``no additional neighbor''). { For example, consider the node $3$ (namely the node that arrived third) whose parent is $1$ and its children are $7$, $10$ and $50$.
+When the user executes the query $\nn(3)$ for the first time, $1$ is returned.
+The next time the query $\nn(3)$ is executed $7$ is returned, and then $10$ and $50$.
+After that, $\nn(3)$ always returns $n+1$ since $3$ does not have any additional neighbors.
+More formally}, we number the queries according to the order they are issued, and call this number the {\em time} of the query.
 Let $q(t)$ be the node on which the query at time $t$ was issued, i.e, at time $t$ the query $\nn(q(t))$ is issued by the user.
-For each node $v\in V$ and any time $t$, let $last_t(j)$ be the largest numbered node which was previously returned as the value of $\nn(j)$, or $0$ if no such query was issued before time $t$.
+For each node $j\in V$ and any time $t$, let $last_t(j)$ be the largest numbered node which was previously returned as the value of $\nn(j)$, or $0$ if no such query was issued before time $t$.
 That is, \ShortVersion $ last_t(v) = \min\{0, \min_{t'<t}\{\nn(q({t'})) | q({t'})=v\}$. \ShortVersionEnd \LongVersion

-\LongVersionEnd At time $t$ the query $\nn(v)$ returns $\argmin_ {i> last_t(j)} \{(i,j) \in E\}$, or $n+1$ if no such $i$ exists.
+\LongVersionEnd At time $t$ the query $\nn(j)$ returns $\argmin_ {i> last_t(j)} \{(i,j) \in E\}$, or $n+1$ if no such $i$ exists.
 When the implementation of the query has access to a data structure holding the whole of $E$, then the implementation of \nn\ is straightforward just by accessing this data structure. \LongVersion Figure~\ref{fig:batch_query} illustrates a ``traditional'' randomized graph generation algorithm that generates the whole graph, stores it, and then can answers queries by accessing the data structure that encodes the whole generated graph. \LongVersionEnd

 \LongVersion